 Last week I played $5/10 no-limit hold’em for five days at the WSOP at the Rio in Vegas.
 Roundabout day three, I had a conversation with a friend during which he complained harshly about the exceptionally slow pace of $5/10 games.
 Many players did lots of long delays, much longer than is necessary to make betting decisions.
 It seemed to feed on itself.
 Because so many players were taking so long, others would do it too, when they otherwise wouldn’t have if the pace had been more in keeping with the time actually needed to decide what to do.

-The next day, while playing poker, and calmly appreciating my existence while a player waited several minutes before folding, I had an idea.
+The next day, while playing poker, and calmly appreciating my existence while a player waited two minutes before folding, I had an idea.

-The details and mechanics can be worked on and improved over time.
-The basic drift is like this:
+The details and mechanics can be worked on and improved by those so inclined.
+The basic drift is this: